RIDDOCH

 The gallery employs professional staff, maintains international art museum standard conditions and is the only state government funded regional gallery.
 The collection of over 1500 items includes important paintings and prints that depict the people and history of the Limestone Coast, a significant collection of Aboriginal art from Utopia and a large collection of 20th Century Australian art.

-Riddoch Art Gallery is publicly funded with assistance from Country Arts SA, the City of Mount Gambier and the District Council of Grant.
+Riddoch Art Gallery is publicly funded by the City of Mount Gambier and the District Council of Grant.
 It provides gallery space for local artists and community groups and provides both state and national touring exhibitions.

 CONTACT